google/go-tika/readme.md

 If you already have a downloaded Apache Tika Server JAR, you can specify it with the `-server_jar` flag and it will not be re-downloaded.

-If you already have a running Apache Tika Server, you can use it by adding the `-server_url` flag and omitting the `-server_jar` and `-downloard_version` flags.
+If you already have a running Apache Tika Server, you can use it by adding the `-server_url` flag and omitting the `-server_jar` and `-download_version` flags.

 See `$GOPATH/bin/tika -h` for usage instructions.